 For example, cost savings can be realized through a number of ways including flexibility in talent acquisition, the ability to bring most recruiter functions in-house, and reducing the cost of recruiting and payrolling overhead.
 When managers are able to build a consolidated pool of vetted talent that the rest of the company can leverage and share across departments, it becomes easy to engage talent on-demand and procure specialized skills for high-touch projects.

-Understand the Requirements and Costs of Direct Sourcing
+What are the Requirements and Costs of Direct Sourcing?

 Another important part of the buy-in conversation will center around the requirements and costs of direct sourcing.
 From a cost perspective, direct sourcing can actually help to avoid unnecessary costs by providing centralized management and visibility into contingent talent spend.
 Without this visibility, managers may turn to third parties or their own networks to find talent.
 These practices can power rogue spend and because many third-party platforms and companies are not designed to handle enterprise-level compliance, engaging talent in these ways can lead to misclassification risk.